How to: Set-up Parental Controls

 How do the girls access the Internet while at school?

-Brisbane Girls Grammar School has a high-quality wireless network, covering our buildings and open spaces, allowing the girls to use their mobile technology anywhere on our campus.
+Brisbane Girls Grammar School has a high-quality wireless network, covering our buildings and open spaces, allowing girls to use their mobile technology anywhere on the campus.

 How does the School ensure the girls’ safety when using the Internet at school?

-Our wireless access is filtered by the School, blocking access to social media and those parts of the Internet that the School does not consider to be appropriate for our classrooms.
+The School filters all wireless Internet access, blocking access to social media and websites that the School does not consider appropriate for our classrooms.

 Why do the girls still have a textbook list?

-The School has developed quality electronic resources and students are also provided with access to e-texts.
-However, the girls will still use textbooks in some subjects.
-Some publishers do not yet offer their books in an electronic format and we think it is important to give all girls access to the best resources to support their learning, not just the most convenient ones.
+The School has developed quality electronic resources and students can access e-texts.
+However, students will still use textbooks in some subjects.
+Some publishers do not yet offer their books in an electronic format and we think it is important to give all girls access to the best resources to support their learning, not just those offered in convenient ways.

 Why do the girls still have to buy traditional stationery to use in class?

-Having a laptop or notebook in class won’t make Brisbane Girls Grammar School a paperless environment.
-Many aspects of learning best occur through girls experimenting and exploring ideas with a pen and paper, or manipulating things in traditional ways.
-When the best way to engage with ideas or concepts is through technology, we will use it.
+Having a laptop or notebook in class does not make Brisbane Girls Grammar School a paperless environment.
+Many aspects of learning best occur through girls experimenting and exploring ideas with a pen and paper.
+When the best way to engage with ideas or concepts is through technology, teachers will use this method.